ramongduraes/snet-image-bytearray/tutorials/4_IDENTITY.md

     - 'trezor' (yields to a required trezor device for signing using a given wallet index)
 ```

-An identity
-- is a local alias for your private key.
+An identity is a local alias for your blockchain keypair private key.
 - you can have several identities